fedarko/wotplot/README.md

 ## Setting up a development environment

 First, fork wotplot.
-Then download the code from your fork.
+Then you can download a copy of the code from your fork and install wotplot from this code.

-Something like the following should work; this assumes that you have conda installed.
+The following commands should work on a Unix system; this assumes that you have conda installed.

 ```bash
 git clone https://github.com/your-github-username-goes-here/wotplot.git